Sub-Saharan Africa 1911: Neukamerun

 10 Jun 1910 Cession of Lado Enclave▲

 Following the death of King Leopold II of Belgium in 1909, the Belgian Congo relinquished its control over the Lado Enclave and restored the territory to British rule in accordance with the Anglo-Belgian Congolese Treaty of 1894.
 The district officially became a province of the Anglo-Egyptian Sudan, with Captain Chauncey Hugh Stigand appointed administrator.
-Following the cession, the Sudan-Uganda border would be altered for administrative purposes and part of the former Lado Enclave integrated into Uganda.
+In the aftermath of the cession, the Sudan–Uganda border would be altered for administrative purposes, leading to the integration of part of the former Lado Enclave into Uganda.

 21 May 1911 Agadir Crisis begins▲